Teen Mental Health Support – Essential Services for Parents

 How can parents access adolescent mental health resources?

-Parents can start by speaking with school counselors, pediatricians, or reaching out to mental health providers like Hillside Horizon.
+Parents can start by speaking with school counselors, pediatricians, or reaching out to mental health providers like Hillside Horizon for Teens.
 Online directories and teletherapy platforms also provide quick access to licensed professionals and teen-focused programs.

 What should you expect during teenage therapy sessions?